ishengy/linkedin-salary-tools/README.md

 # linkedin-salary-tools

+Python tools built to retrieve job descriptions from LinkedIn jobs, extract salary band information, built distributions, adjust for cost of living, etc.

-## Abstract
+## Purpose
-Since November 1st 2022, NYC law mandates that salary bands are included in the job description.
+Since November 1st 2022, NYC law mandates that salary bands are included in most job descriptions.
 This makes New York City one of a handful of locations that provide this information even before the interview stage.
-In an attempt to make this data even more easily accessible to people out looking for a new job or negotiating a raise, I created this repo to house a few classes that will gather job descriptions from LinkedIn for specific job titles, extract the salary band information, develop a distribution, and even attempt to rescale that data to another location based on cost of living adjustments indicies with NYC as its baseline.
+In an attempt to make this data even more accessible to people out looking for a new job or negotiating a raise, I created this repo to house a couple classes that will gather job descriptions from LinkedIn for specific job titles, extract the salary band information, develop a distribution, and even attempt to rescale that data to another location based on cost of living adjustments indicies with NYC as its baseline.

-It's not a perfect solution but I hope this information will provide some benefit for someone out there.

-## Credits:
+## Credits
-The foundations of this repo were developed by [tomquirk](https://github.com/tomquirk/). `Linkedin_salary_tools` directly inherits from his [linkedin-api repo](https://github.com/tomquirk/linkedin-api).
+`Linkedin_salary_tools` directly inherits from [linkedin-api](https://github.com/tomquirk/linkedin-api), which was developed by [tomquirk and co](https://github.com/tomquirk/).

 As such, all parent [Legal Notices](https://github.com/tomquirk/linkedin-api#legal) and [Terms and Conditions](https://github.com/tomquirk/linkedin-api#terms-and-conditions) apply to this child repo too (also included at the bottom of this README).

 ## Installation
-**Python >= 3.6 required!**
+**Python > 3.6 required!**

 This repo can be pip installed via:
 `pip install git+https://github.com/ishengy/linkedin-salary-tools`